S-Moy/GettingAndCleaningData-CourseProject/codebook.md

 The following sections describe the Input data used in this assignment.
 The data is from the website https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The .zip file was downloaded and unzipped into the working directory with R functions.
+The section below describes the dataset, as taken from the dataset readme file.
 ########################################################################################
 ########################################################################################
 ==================================================================